Fox Creek Farm CSA logo

 Can I visit the farm?

 Yes!
 During the growing season, you can visit the farm anytime, no appointment necessary.
-Enjoy the U-pick and the views.
+Enjoy the farm share member exclusive, and free U-pick.
 See your veggies grow.
-Come and join us for the garlic harvest, or a farm tour.
+Take in the beautiful sights, or enjoy a picnic in the gardens.

 Back to top ↑